-This resolution proposes that, without prejudice to any existing power including that contained in Resolution 25, the Directors be empowered to allot equity securities (as defined in section 560(1) of the Companies Act 2006) up to an aggregate nominal amount of £1,250,000,000 in relation to the issue of Regulatory Capital Convertible Instruments wholly for cash or otherwise as if section 561 of the Companies Act 2006, to the extent applicable, did not apply to any such allotment.
-This is equivalent to approximately 17.49 per cent of the issued ordinary share capital of the Company (including the limited voting shares) as at 23 March 2016, being the last practicable date before the publication of this document.
+This resolution proposes that, without prejudice to any existing power including that contained in Resolutions 24 and 25, the Directors be empowered to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) up to an aggregate nominal amount of £1,250,000,000 in relation to the issue of Regulatory Capital Convertible Instruments wholly for cash or otherwise as if Section 561 of the Companies Act 2006, to the extent applicable, did not apply to any such allotment.
+This is equivalent to approximately 17.47 per cent. of the issued ordinary share capital of the Company (including the limited voting shares) as at the close of business on 20 March 2017, being the last practicable date before the publication of this notice of AGM.